EnterSub/Certificates/README.md

-# Certificates & Diplomas
+# Certificates & Diplomas & Certifications

-Certificates or diplomas of different language knowledge, internships, specializations and other skills relative mainly with IT field
+Certificates, diplomas, certifications of different knowledge, internships, specializations and other skills